-However, both species have now been merged into one – B. unicolor.
+However, both species as they were originally classified have now been merged into one – B. unicolor.

 Its range extends from California and Arizona up through Canada to the Arctic.

 Europe and Asia have their own species – B. tomentosus.
-It is particularly prevalent in the United Kingdom, and frequently causes major damage to raspberries, blackberries, and hybrid berries such as loganberries and tayberries.
+It is particularly prevalent in the United Kingdom, and frequently causes major damage to raspberries, blackberries, and hybrid berries such as boysenberries, loganberries, and tayberries.

 The North American species also infests a range of brambles, including many wild species.

-Thimbleberry (Rubrus parviflorus) appears to be the favorite host among the wild Rubus species – probably because it flowers at the same time as the cultivated red raspberries.
+Thimbleberry (Rubrus parviflorus) appears to be the favorite host among the wild Rubus species – probably because it flowers at the same time as most cultivated red raspberries.

-Summer crops suffer the most severe damage, due to the life cycle of the insects.
-Fall crops escape most of the damage.
+Summer crops suffer the most severe damage, since production coincides with the life cycle of these insects.
+Fall crops, on the other hand, tend to escape unscathed.

 The brown to reddish-brown adult beetles are oval-shaped, somewhat hairy, and tiny – about 4 millimeters long.